 “Make it gay you cowards”

 I already mentioned Grey’s Anatomy and there were a couple more minor roles I saw on TV or occasionally in movies, but Adventure Time and The Legend of Korra were the first two shows that I cared deeply about to begin with and then they went on to create these fascinating dynamics between female characters.
 I truly believe that both AT and LoK are outstanding in what they did to explore these relationships.
 Rebecca Sugar left Adventure Time to create Steven Universe, and look at how unapologetically queer that show is!
-That needed Sugar’s work on AT and Korrasami though.
-It’s been four years since The Legend of Korra ended and it’s easy to dismiss but things are changing.
-It’s not just Steven Universe, look at shows like Voltron or The Loud House and countless other kids’ animation that’s willing to take that extra step now.
+Sugar’s work on AT and Korrasami were needed for that to happen, though.
+It’s been four years since The Legend of Korra ended and it’s easy to dismiss the progress we’re seeing but things are changing.
+It’s not just Steven Universe, look at shows like Voltron or The Loud House and countless other kids’ animated shows that are willing to take that extra step now.

 Still, what makes both Bubbline and Korrasami special is not only that they were my firsts but also that they are based on genuine connections between characters who happen to be the same gender.
 It’s not just about representation, it’s about being willing to follow through on character arcs and letting them grow naturally.
 It’s about questioning why creators wouldn’t be able to bring two characters together if it makes sense.
 After all, that’s one of the reasons why representation matters: to normalize.

-After all this I have only one wish regarding these couples.
+After all this, I have but one wish regarding these couples.
 No matter what you thought of the LoK finale, Korrasami was confirmed to be canon and just concluded their first comic trilogy.
-Though the comics are, again, not perfect, they are allowed to be a couple unambigously.
+Though the comics are, again, not perfect, they are allowed to be a couple, unambiguously.
 Bubbline, however, is still in a will-they-won’t-they position as of this moment.
 That is, whether the creators will or will not go for it and make it gay.

 I had an interesting conversation with my housemate about this topic when I was considering writing about it, and I think she summed it up pretty well: at this point, Adventure Time needs to follow up on its own legacy.
-I am grateful for all that we’ve gotten in regards to Bubbline, but they need to make a first step once again.
+I am grateful for all that we’ve gotten in regards to Bubbline, but they need to make that first step once again.
 The fact that they’re basically together is not enough anymore.
 AT had a hand in allowing Korrasami and all those other queer aspects of kids’ shows to happen.
-It only seems right that they should say goodbye with queer couple.
-They’ve been teasing it long enough.
+It only seems right that they should say goodbye with queer couple – they’ve been teasing it long enough.
 Plus, Korrasami or not, 15 year-old me would still feel most validated by the revelation, the actual confirmation that yes, Marceline was singing about romantic love.
-That would make my first queer experience unashamedly and unarguably, well, queer.
+That would make my first queer experience unashamedly, unambiguously, and unarguably– well, queer.